wmalab/DiffGR/README.md

 ```

-dat1,@dat2            numeric.
+dat1,dat2             numeric.
 N*N raw HiC contact maps, which would firstly be preprocessed with 2D
                       mean filter smoothing and KR normalization in DiffGR function for the later use

+tad1,tad2             numeric. a vector of TAD boundaries of contact maps.If the input is NA, the program
+                      will automatically detect the TADs by HiCseg

 res                   numeric.
 The resolution of HiC contact maps, eg:100kb will input 100,000

 smooth.size           numeric.
 The size controlling the smoothing level (The size varies across different